Shilajit Risks and Side Effects: Safe Use Tips

 Scientific Backing for Shilajit Safety

 Scientific research supports Shilajit's safety when used properly.
 A study in Andrologia (2016) found no adverse effects at 500mg/day for 90 days in healthy volunteers, with benefits for testosterone.
 The Journal of Alzheimer's Disease (2012) noted low toxicity but warned of contamination risks in raw forms.
 Phytotherapy Research (2014) reported no significant side effects in clinical trials for fatigue reduction.
 Nutrients (2018) highlighted potential interactions with blood sugar meds, advising caution for diabetics.
 The Journal of Ethnopharmacology (2012) confirmed cognitive benefits without notable risks in pure forms.
-Overall, evidence shows Shilajit is safe at 300-500mg/day for most adults, but quality is key.
+Overall, evidence shows purified Shilajit is well-tolerated at recommended doses for most adults, but quality is key.
 Impure products pose the main threat, as per International Society of Sports Nutrition (2016) studies on fatigue.
 For premium, certified Shilajit like Vitadote's, risks are minimal, backed by lab testing.

 Real Experiences with Shilajit Risks and Side Effects